-Overall we thought the course was ok but like we have already said pretty basic and whilst we don’t think the course is for beginners.
+Overall we thought the course was ok but as we have already said, it’s pretty basic and whilst we don’t think the course is for beginners.

 You are not going to find someone with experience in software development purchasing this course either.

 However, looking at the various forums I see that it is beginners who are choosing to opt for this course.

 If you check out their private Facebook group you can see around 1,100 members which tell us the course has not been that well received.

 I moved out of software development due to competition from outsourcing in countries like India where rates just weren’t acceptable to me.

 That is why I decided to learn a new skill and why I decided that affiliate marketing was a much better alternative.

 If this might be of interest then we’d love to share this with you in the next section.

 Affiliate marketing is an extremely cost-effective solution for making money online.

 You can check out what it costs us here which accounts for why we are earning a mid-4 figure monthly income that continues to grow.